WangLabCSU/SigBridgeR/vignettes/Full_Tutorial.md

 your_bulk_data <- BulkPreProcess(your_bulk_data)
 ```

-You can also use the `org.Hs.eg.db` package directly for gene symbol matching if you prefer not to use BulkPreProcess's built-in `IDConverter`.
+You can also use the `org.Hs.eg.db` package for gene symbol matching if you prefer not to use BulkPreProcess's built-in `IDConverter`.

 ```{r bulk_preprocessing2}
 library(org.Hs.eg.db)